tinne26/kage-desk/docs/tutorials/intro/02_shader_setup.md

 vec3(32, 44.0, 0).xy // fields can't only be accessed as rgba, but also xyzw or stpq vec2(3, 5).yxx // you can even mix up the order or repeat fields!
 ```
-This field access magic is known as "swizzling".
+This field access magic thing is known as "swizzling".
 I'll test you again in 5 chapters, so you better remember it!

 ### Table of Contents